chankrrn/WRO-FE-YBR/mech/mech_README.md

 = 1.75:1
 ```

-Compared with V2, this provides additional torque multiplication at the cost of additional speed reduction.
+Compared with V2, this configuration provides additional theoretical torque multiplication while further reducing the theoretical maximum drivetrain speed.

-After testing the different mechanical versions, this configuration provided the best balance for our robot between:
+After testing the different mechanical versions, the 16:28 configuration provided the most useful balance for our current robot between acceleration, usable speed, low-speed control, torque and repeated steering correction.

-- acceleration,
-- torque,
-- low-speed control,
-- steering correction,
-- and usable speed.

 ---

-## 3.4.2 Structural Improvements
+### 3.4.2 Structural Improvements

-The rear section was reinforced with additional vertical supports.

-The goal was to increase rigidity around the stacked electronics and sensor structures.
+The rear section was reinforced using additional vertical supports to improve rigidity around the stacked electronics and sensor structures.

-The final version also integrates the camera structure, LiDAR support and rear handling wing into the main mechanical platform.
+The final robot also integrates the camera support, LiDAR / IMU mount and rear handling structure into the same mechanical platform.
+This allows the upper sensing system to remain mechanically connected to the main chassis rather than behaving as several independent mounts.

 ---

-# 3.5 Mechanical Evolution Summary
+## 3.5 Mechanical Evolution Summary

 | Version | Driver Gear | External Ratio | Major Mechanical Change | Main Reason |
 |---|---:|---:|---|---|